Furnace Tune Up Checklist: What’s Included

 - Tighten electrical wiring and gas connections as needed.

-- Change to a fresh air filter, (if supplied by customer), or drain the expansion tank.
+- Replace the air filter (if supplied by customer), or drain the expansion tank.

-- Measure and adjust pressure regulator or replace oil filter and nozzle.
+- Measure and adjust the pressure regulator, or replace the oil filter and nozzle.

-- Test operating controls and safety features, adjust as necessary.
+- Test operating controls and safety features, and adjust as necessary.

 - Prepare equipment condition report, explaining any potential problems or recommended repairs to customer.

-- Finally, provide a report detailing duties performed and any recommendations for usage changes, HVAC repairs or system upgrades.
+- Provide a report detailing duties performed and any recommendations for usage changes, HVAC repairs, system retrofits, or upgrades.

-Do I Need a Heating Tune Up Every Year?
-What if My Furnace is New?
+Do I Need a Heating Tune-Up Every Year?

 It’s critical to inspect the heat exchanger each year.
-Over time, this important, and most expensive component in your furnace, develops small cracks.
+Over time, this important and expensive component in your furnace can develop small cracks.
 Overuse and maintenance neglect often accelerate this situation.

 Cracks allow poisonous carbon monoxide (CO) gas to leak into your home.
 Regular inspections, as well as CO detectors, often prevent tragedies, so make maintenance a priority.

-With a heating tune up, you ensure your furnace runs efficiently and smoothly this winter.
-You’ll also be more comfortable when you’re out enjoying the money you’ve saved, because a well maintained furnace means lower monthly energy bills and a longer lifespan for your heating system.
+With a heating tune-up, you can ensure that your furnace will run efficiently and smoothly this winter.
+You’ll also be more comfortable when you’re out enjoying the money you’ve saved, as a well-maintained furnace means lower monthly energy bills and a longer lifespan for your heating system.

-If I Have a Heat Pump, Do I Need a Fall Tune Up?
+If I Have a Heat Pump, Do I Need a Fall Heating Tune-Up?

-In addition, the fall tune up makes sure the heat pump is ready to switch to heat mode.
-In the spring, it’s reversed to get ready for switching back to air conditioning mode.
+The details of the furnace tune-up checklist and the heat pump tune-up checklist vary slightly based on their components.
+During a fall tune-up, it’s important to check that the heat pump is ready to switch to heat mode.
+In the spring, it’s reversed to get ready for switching back to air conditioning.

-Additional Tips for Fall Home Maintenance and Safety
+4 Additional Tips for Fall Home Maintenance & Safety

-There are several things you should do yourself before you turn on your furnace this fall.
-These tasks will help ensure the safety of your family and the efficiency of your furnace.
+Aside from seeking out an all-encompassing heating tune-up from a professional, there are several things you can do yourself before turning on your furnace in the fall.
+These tasks can help ensure your family’s safety and your furnace’s efficiency.

 1. Check and Change Air Filters